cognusion/ripfix/README.md

 Of note, if *clean* is true, the *_fixed* PDF will be removed after the compressed version of *_fixed_[style]* is finished.

+### debug

+*default: false*

+Enables vociferous output, disables *--bar*.

+### dupes

+*default: false*

+Creates a SHA256 sum for each file processed, and checks it against the list of sums.
+If there is a collision, subsequent files are given copies of the resulting product immediately after the product is completed.

 ### flock

 *default: [OS-reported temp location]/ripfix.lock*